-We have audited the financial statements of Ghana Export-Import Bank, which comprise the statement of financial position as at December 31, 2020 and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies as set out on pages 22 to 63.
+We have audited the financial statements of Ghana Export-Import Bank, ("the Bank") which comprise the statement of financial position as at December 31, 2022 and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, which includes summary of significant accounting policies and other explanatory notes as set out on pages 15 to 58.

-In our opinion, the financial statements of Ghana Export-Import Bank present fairly, in all material respects, the financial position of the Bank as at December 31, 2020 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and in the manner required by the Ghana Export-Import Bank Act, 2016 (Act 911).
+In our opinion, the financial statements of Ghana Export-Import Bank present fairly, in all material respects, the financial position of the Bank as at December 31, 2022 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and in the manner required by the Ghana Export-Import Bank Act, 2016 (Act 911).